burlachenkok/exploring-python3/python_details.md

 # Two ways of accessing the data in the middle row of the array.

-# Mixing integer indexing with slices yields an array of lower rank,
+# Mixing integer indexing with slices yields an array of lower ranks,
 # while using only slices yields an array of the same rank as the
 # original array:
 row_r1 = a[1, :]    # Rank 1 view of the second row of a